wellcomecollection/docs/rfcs/065-library-data-link-explorer/README.md

 1. **User inputs a work ID**: A Collections Information staff member enters an work ID into the application.
 2. **API fetches the data**: The API queries Elasticsearch for records linked to the work ID.
 3. **Frontend displays the graph**: The frontend renders a visual graph of nodes (works) and edges (relationships), allowing users to explore the connections using a graph library.
-4. **Enhanced Collections Information workflow**: This allows Collections Information I colleagues to independently view and explore relationships between records without requiring software engineer assistance, boosting productivity and collaboration.
+4. **Enhanced Collections Information workflow**: This allows Collections Information colleagues to independently view and explore relationships between records without requiring software engineer assistance, boosting productivity and collaboration.

 ---